tgoldenberg/brn-gitbook/chapter_4_basic_tabbar_navigation.md

 ```

 Now that we have our data, here's what the rest of the component looks like.
-BTW, we're using fake messages from [www.hipsteripsum.co](www.hipsteripsum.co).
+By the way, we're using fake messages from [www.hipsteripsum.co](www.hipsteripsum.co).
 I find it to be more fun to work with than the traditional Latin lorem ipsum.

 ```javascript
   _renderRow(rowData){
     console.log('ROW DATA', rowData);
     return (